berndporr/fastcgi_json_cpp_api/README.md

 	public:
 		/**
 		 * Receives the data from the web browser in JSON format.
-		 * Use postDecoder() to decode the JSON or use an external
-		 * library.
 		 **/
 		virtual void postString(std::string arg) = 0;
 	};
 ```
-Overload `postString(std::string arg)` with a function
-which decodes the received POST data.
+Overload `postString(std::string arg)` with a function which decodes the received POST data.

 ### Start the communication